 For testing, BitcoinJ provides a TestUtils class that can do things like manufacture fake transaction objects and so on.
 For ideas on how to take advantage of TestUtils, take a look at the test suite for BitcoinJ itself.

-Have any confusion between Blockchain and Distribuyted Ledger
+Do you have any confusion between Blockchain and Distributed Ledger?

 Suggested Read: Blockchain vs Distributed Ledger: A Detailed Comparison

 As blockchain adoption grows, the need to deliver high-quality products cannot be met without investing in blockchain and blockchain testing experts.
 Besides, Blockchain testing ensures that all components in the system are working properly and that all applications are interacting with it in a trustworthy manner.